Spencer Bell (actor): Career

-In that film, Semon credited Bell under the stage name "G. Howe Black" (In a mainly positive review, a Variety critic admonished Semon for crediting Bell with the demeaning name writing that Bell, "deserved [a] better fate").
-He was again credited as such in Semon's 1925 silent slapstick film, The Perfect Clown.
 During the 1930s, Bell regularly appeared in the Mickey McGuire film series starring Mickey Rooney, and briefly ran an acting troupe in Harlem.
 Bell's final film appearance was in the 1934 comedy short Mickey's Medicine Man.

 Death

 On August 18, 1935, Bell died at his home in Los Angeles, California of complications from abdominal surgery he underwent in July 1935.
 He is buried at Sawtelle Military Cemetery (now known as Los Angeles National Cemetery).